gigabytte/quickssh/README.md

 # QuickSSH

 SCRIPT SHOULD NOT BE USED IN A PRODUCTION ENV!!!
-SEVERE SECURITY ISSUES CAN BE ARRISED FROM THIS.
+SEVERE SECURITY ISSUES CAN ARRISE DUE TO IMPROPER SECURE HANDLING OF PASSWORDS
 ##
 QuickSSH aka qssh is a wrapper for the ssh-keygen and ssh-copy-id openssl commands for generating and copying keys to a remote server.